What are customer retention metrics?

 With all this information conveniently displayed in one place as a single customer view, you’re able to use customer retention charts and data to locate areas in need of improvement and formulate solutions to problems and challenges with customer retention.
 Dashboards are where those in charge can connect the numbers with real-world trends and work towards a better, more efficient, and more retentive business model.

 Analytics programs and dashboards allow you to engage in customer retention analysis.
 They help you figure out why some customers stay, why others are leaving, and what to do about it.

-Say, for example, that you are part of a company that sells men’s and women’s apparel.
+Say, for example, that you are part of a company that sells men’s and women’s fashion and apparel.
 You run your customer retention analytics programs for a while and find that customer retention is significantly higher for female customers.
 The data shows that male customers usually remain loyal for around nine months of the year before their churn rate goes up sharply in the winter.
 You realize that the issue is with your men’s winter clothing lines, so the design team are then able to focus their full attention on this problem and come out with a new line more attuned to the wants and needs of your male customers and the feature sets offered by competitors.

 Another company uses its analytics tools to determine that customers who have special memberships at their stores are more likely to remain loyal for longer.
 In response, the company trains its employees to ask customers if they’d like to sign up for a membership at checkout.
 Banners displaying the discounts and perks that come with membership are also hung around stores.
 As a result, more customers get memberships and end up buying more items more frequently, reducing overall churn rates and increasing profits.

 As you can see, it’s only once the data is analyzed and the causes behind customer retention and churn are determined that real improvements and changes can be made.

 In order to get to analysis and brainstorming solutions, however, you’ve got to start out at the beginning and learn how to measure customer retention.